Luming-L/NGG/presentation.md

 ### Read patching
 #### Broken alignment
 In this region of the long read, the quality is quite low.
-As a result, all the alignments
+As a result, all the alignments to this long reads break here.
+The sequence in long read is not consistent
 #### Noisy regions
 a region cannot be covered by a read, but there are some reads cover part of it

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0NTM5OTY1MiwtMTI3MDc4MjU2NiwtMT
-U0MTUzMjE4OCwtMTYzMzI5OTEwNiwtMTc2NTkzMjQ4OCwtMTE0
-ODU4Njk5MiwtOTc3MjQ2MDcsMjA3MTIwMzAyLC0xOTQ1NTYyMz
-I0LC0xMzU1ODE2MTc4LC0xMTIyOTU3MjI0LDE1OTEzNjI5MjBd
-fQ==
+eyJoaXN0b3J5IjpbMTY2NzIxMTg1LC0xMjcwNzgyNTY2LC0xNT
+QxNTMyMTg4LC0xNjMzMjk5MTA2LC0xNzY1OTMyNDg4LC0xMTQ4
+NTg2OTkyLC05NzcyNDYwNywyMDcxMjAzMDIsLTE5NDU1NjIzMj
+QsLTEzNTU4MTYxNzgsLTExMjI5NTcyMjQsMTU5MTM2MjkyMF19

 -->